manish-periwal/FbPost/README.md

 # FbPost
-Facebook script to comment on the posts on your timeline.
+Python script to comment on the posts on your timeline.

 Simple script just to comment on a post that was posted by you on your timeline.
 Facebook does not allow to like a post.